merlinapp/template-springboot-flexible/README.md

-# Spring Boot based Hello World app with objectify 6 in flexible environment app engine
+# Spring Boot with Spring Security
+## Code base app with objectify 6 in gcp app engine flexible environment
+## JWT authentication

 This sample shows how to run a [Spring Boot][spring-boot] application on [Google Cloud Platform][cloud-java].
 It uses the [Google App Engine flexible